huydinh0612/nlp-app/README.md

 # nlp-app
-An NLP application with APIs that can extractive summarize single Vietnamese text.
+An NLP application with APIs that can abstractive summarize single Vietnamese text.